josephcslater/vitae/readme.rst

 Purpose
 -------

 I hate formatting citations.
 It's tedious, and error-prone.
-Further, when I build my CV, I tend to muck it up and leave something out, mis-sort it, duplicate it accidentally, etc. So, I need a tool to do a better job with what ie a menial task.
+Further, when I build my CV, I tend to muck it up and leave something out, mis-sort it, duplicate it accidentally, etc. So, I need a tool to do a better job with what is a menial task.

 Install
 -------